 |Load from AWS||460GB||484||438 + 7820|

-The second query measures aggregation speed.
-It has three variations where X = 8 (small), 10 (medium) and 12 (large):
+The second query measured aggregation speed.
+It had three variations where X = 8 (small), 10 (medium) and 12 (large):

-Contrary to previous findings that didn’t consider optimization, when reasonably optimized, Redshift outperforms BigQuery in 9 out of 11 use-cases hands down.
-This is doubly true when the rest of your infrastructure is already on AWS.
-The only instance where BigQuery has superior performance is in big join operations.
-In a future blog post we’ll discuss how Redshift joins can be further improved to eliminate the gap.
+Contrary to previous findings that didn’t consider optimization, when reasonably optimized, Redshift outperformed BigQuery in 9 out of 11 use-cases hands down.
+At the time we ran the rest, the only instance where BigQuery had superior performance was in big join operations—no small win given the way data is going.

-On the surface, it might seem that Redshift is more expensive.
+On the surface, it might seem that Redshift is more expensive than BigQuery.
 Per GB, Redshift costs $0.08, per month ($1000/TB/Year), compared to BigQuery’s $0.02.
 However, the devil is in the details.

 The realization we came to is that cheap data storage is worthless disjointed from utilization.
 It’s arguably comparable to storing data on just Amazon S3.
 When you actually use the data, you’ll start paying big.